Man at a desk looking at a piece of paper with a confused look

 3. Read your card’s terms and conditions to understand what finance charges you may incur and how your credit issuer calculates each fee.

 When scanning your credit card statement, you may spot various fees.
-Any fee a card issuer charges a cardmember is considered a finance charge.
+Any fee a card issuer charges a cardmember is a finance charge.
+According to the Consumer Financial Protection Bureau, a finance charge is the cost of consumer credit as a dollar amount.
 Finance charges can differ from one credit card issuer to the next and can vary based on the type of credit card you have and how you use it.
-Let’s look at different kinds of finance charges and what you should know about each one.

-What are the different finance charges on a credit card?
+What are the different kinds of finance charges on a credit card?

 There are different types of finance charges.
 Some are flat fees, while others are percentage-based fees.
-Your credit card’s terms and conditions agreement should explain which fees apply to your account and how your issuer calculates them.
+Your credit card company’s terms and conditions agreement should explain which fees apply to your account and how your issuer calculates them.

-Interest: Interest is one of the most common finance charges.
+• Interest: Credit card interest is one of the most common finance charges.
 You’ll typically pay interest on balances you carry from one billing cycle to the next.
 You can usually avoid interest by paying your statement balance on time and in full each month, but you may pay interest on cash advances and certain balance transfers starting on the day they post to your account.

-Also, remember that you’ll immediately carry a balance by moving debt to a new card.
-So if you don’t pay your balances in full before your 0% interest rate expires, you could lose your grace period, leaving leftover balance transfer and purchase balances subject to daily interest.
+• Moving your debt comes with balance transfer fees, typically ranging between 3% and 5% of the amount transferred.
+Also note that you’ll immediately carry a balance by moving debt to a new card.
+So, if you don’t pay your balances in full before your promotional interest rate expires, you could lose your grace period.
+This leaves your leftover balance subject to regular interest.
 To get your grace period back, you’ll need to pay off your entire balance transfer and any purchases you’ve charged to the card.
-If you only have a 0% intro APR for balance transfers, purchases charged to your card will incur interest before the promotional period ends.

 • Annual fees: Some card issuers charge a yearly fee to use their credit cards, called an annual fee.